malvikasharan/developing_collaborative_document/2021-03-10-attendees.md

 # Add your info below in random numbers

-*Name/your fork's link/one thing you loved about this session/one thing you want to know more about GitHub*
+*Name/one thing you loved about this session or one thing you want to know more about GitHub*

 1.
 2.